Allure Medical Billing FAQs

 Coinsurance is the percentage your insurance will cover once you have met your deductible.
 Some policies don’t have a coinsurance.
 These policies pay 100% once your deductible is met.

-What is maximum out of pocket?
+What is the maximum out-of-pocket?

 What do the “Charges” on the statement mean?